jascdk/esphome_wavinahc9000v3/README.md

 ```

 This reads element index 0x05 (same scaling as air).
 A plausibility filter (-20..90°C) is applied; invalid or missing values result in the sensor staying unavailable.

+Automatic detection: The component now marks a channel as having a floor sensor only after at least one plausible floor reading is observed.
+Until then, any configured `floor_temperature` sensor will remain unavailable (rather than showing 0.0).
+The YAML generation services (`_wavin_generate_yaml` / `_wavin_publish_yaml_text_sensors`) will include floor temperature sensor entity suggestions only for channels where a valid floor probe has already been detected.
+If you generate YAML immediately after boot and a floor probe wasn’t yet detected, just trigger the service again later after some polling cycles.